openebs-archive/cstor-operators/docs/tutorial/troubleshooting/migrate_pool_by_migrating_disks.md

      ...
      ...
 ```
-Get the node details on which the **blockdevice-c783e51a80bc51065402e5473c52d185** was attached and fter fetching node details update hostName, nodeSelector values and kubernetes.io/hostname values in lables of CSPI with new details.
+Get the node details on which the **blockdevice-c783e51a80bc51065402e5473c52d185** was attached and after fetching node details update hostName, nodeSelector values and kubernetes.io/hostname values in lables of CSPI with new details.
 ```sh
 apiVersion: cstor.openebs.io/v1
 kind: CStorPoolInstance